 Layers of Fear 2 Sound

 As with most horror games, this one is experienced best with headphones.
-The music and sound effects of the game make up a good portion of what is going to creep you out.
-You’ll hear a slight noise behind you and turn around and what you just walked by will be completely different.
+The music and sound effects of the game makeup a good portion of what is going to creep you out.
+You’ll hear a slight noise behind you, turn around and what you just walked by will be completely different.
 It really gets to you.
 This is a regular part of the game.
-The soundtrack is amazingly spooky setting.
+The soundtrack is an amazingly spooky setting experience.
 An original score composed by Arkadiusz Reikowski, conducted by George Strezov, and performed by the Sofia Session Orchestra

 Layers of Fear 2 Gameplay

 Layers of Fear 2 does a good job of slowly revealing to you the story of your character.
 The game is very linear, but it FEELS like you have choices.
 There will be lots of items for you to pick up, collect,read and interact with.
 There’s a nice feature of hitting the spacebar while reading the documents you find.
 The text will optionally appear in clear typewritten text on top of it, as opposed to trying to decipher the handwritten scribbles.
 This was a nice little touch.